What are the Benefits of Ice Baths?

 Ice Baths in Training

 Some simple ways in which athletes can incorporate this into their training.
 Either fill up a large garbage bin or auto-bin with cold water.
 And then add a packet of ice (easily bought from a service station or 7/11).
-Immerse their legs for 10-15 mins.
+Next, immerse their legs for 10-15 mins.

 Alternatively, if the athlete has access to a bath at home, they can run the bath with cold water and then fill it with ice to achieve the same effect.
 It is important to note that an athlete should not stay in an ice bath for more than 20 minutes.
-After 20 minutes, the body cells begin to vasodilate instead of vasoconstrict, which means that inflammatory reactions increase.
+After 20 minutes, the body cells begin to vasodilate instead of vasoconstrict, which increases inflammatory reactions.

-If the athlete has any form of soft tissue injury, any increase in inflammation to the area will prolong healing time.
+If the athlete has any form of soft tissue injury, any increase in inflammation of the area will prolong healing time.

 What are the benefits of ice bathing for runners?